 21. How Fast Is A Red Panda – Red Panda Speed

-- The fastest speed of red panda is up to 38 km/h (24 miles per hour).
+- The fastest speed of the red panda is up to 38 km/h (24 miles per hour).

 22. Where Is Red Panda Found – Red Panda Habitat Facts

-- Red pandas are found in the forests of the Eastern Himalaya and Southwestern China.
+- Red pandas are found in the forests of the Eastern Himalayas and Southwestern China.

 - They share the habitat of the giant panda.

 - They live between the elevation of 7,200 and 17,500 feet (3,220 to 3,610 meters).

 - Their habitat has a moderate temperature between 10 and 25 ℃ (50 and 77 ℉) with a minute annual change.

 - They like to live in the mixed conifer and deciduous forests of mountains and especially prefer the dense understories of bamboo.